 Cargo airlines have reinvented themselves in unimaginable ways in the past few months.
 Moreover, they’ve been using all possible resources to provide the entire world with essential goods.
-This is why, today, I will focus on how to improve the operational awareness of cargo operations.
-Therefore, I’m going to introduce some of the most relevant KPIs for both, normal and exceptional periods.
+This is why, today, I will focus on improving the operational awareness of cargo operations.
+Therefore, I will introduce some of the most relevant KPIs for both normal and exceptional periods.

 Let’s start with the obvious ones.
 Similar to commercial aviation, cargo airline operations monitor standard KPIs.
 Here are a few examples:

 - Departures: The number of flight legs with an actual departure status based on the scheduled departures.

 - Regularity: The ratio of cancellations to all scheduled flight legs.

 - Departure Punctuality: The share of punctual departed flight legs concerning all departed flight legs.

 - Arrival Punctuality: The percentage of punctual arrived flight leg of all arrived flight leg.

 - Delay Minutes: The sum of delay minutes (per delay reason) of departed flight legs.

 - Cargo Weight: The total freight transported in kilograms.
 The cargo weight can be distributed in four main categories: cargo, courier, mail, and others.